andersao/l5-repository/README.md

 }
 ```

-or enable in your controller with
+Or enable it in your controller with

 ```php
 $this->repository->setPresenter("App\\Presenter\\PostPresenter");